ammarhakim/ammar-simjournal/je/je34/je34-linear-dispersion.rst

 -----------------------------------------------

-The Electron Cyclotron Drift Instability (ECDI) is an electrostatic current-driven instability that arizes due to :math:`\mathbf{E}\times\mathbf{B}` motion of electrons.
+The Electron Cyclotron Drift Instability (ECDI) is an electrostatic current-driven instability that arises due to :math:`\mathbf{E}\times\mathbf{B}` motion of electrons.
 In the typical setup the ions are unmagnetized and hence do not contribute an :math:`\mathbf{E}\times\mathbf{B}` current.
 (Note that in general